Applying to Medical School · Feb. 07, 2019

 - Facilities - how old are the facilities?
 Do they involve new technology?

 - The University - is it a campus or city university?
 Do they excel in any of your favourite sports?

 Start preparing for the admission exams

 Get your medical school application in early

-- MMI Circuits (Multiple mini interview) - this involves a number of different stations assessing different parts of your personality and skills.
+- MMI Interview (Multiple-Mini Interviews) - this involves a number of different stations assessing different parts of your personality and skills.
 These may be role plays, ethical dilemmas, personal statement reviews and testing your motivation for medicine.

 Your medical school offers will be sent out by the end of April, and you must submit your choices in May.
 After this, work hard to meet your offer grades and hopefully the next stage will be to start your medical school in September!

 We hope you have found this information helpful in understanding medical school applications UK.
 If you have any questions or would like more information, email us at hello@theMSAG.com.

 The information used for this blog post was assessed from the UCAT and BMAT website in the first week of February.
 You are advised to check and confirm before applying.

 Miss Pippa Morris